Abhisharmika/Digital_Certificate/README.md

 The Basic goal is to make certificate records easily accessible.
 Reliable and data once minted cannot be deleted or erased which happens in centralized systems.

-## 🤠 Contributions
-Open for contributions.
-Just clone and follow the installation.
-Make changes and raise a PR detailing about the changes made.